In order to make your business grow you need to have a certain marketing strategy.

 For example, talk about why you like their blog but without being an ass-kisser.
 Nobody really likes it.

 The third reason to refuse a guest post pitch is because your website is suspicious.
-Sometimes blogs receive this kind of requests from people who want to sell them something and they aren’t completely clear about it.
+Sometimes blogs receive this kind of request from people who want to sell them something and they aren’t completely clear about it.
 Or it’s simply spam.

 The subject of the email